Kwinana freight railway: Robbs Jetty–Armadale

 A line between Robbs Jetty and Jandakot (including Spearwood) was opened in 1906, and the line was extended to Armadale in 1907 as a means of providing transport for agricultural goods in the Forrestdale area to Fremantle Harbour.

 With the construction of a new railway line between Kewdale and Cockburn, the Jandakot to Armadale section closed on 23 January 1964, followed by Bibra Lake to Jandakot on 6 June 1966.
 The Spearwood to Bibra Lake section was retained to serve CBH Group and Elders Limited sidings until it too closed in 1991.

 The section between Robbs Jetty and Spearwood remains in use today.

 Spearwood–Cockburn Cement

 A branch line was constructed off the Robbs Jetty–Armadale line at Spearwood to link with the Cockburn Cement plant in Munster in 1961.

 The line now forms part of the main freight line between Kwinana and Fremantle.

 Midland Junction–Kewdale–Welshpool

-A freight railway was constructed between the Midland railway line west of the Midland Junction railway station and the Armadale railway line at Welshpool in 1957.
+A freight railway was constructed between the Midland line west of the Midland Junction railway station and the Armadale line at Welshpool in 1957.
 The line provided access to the Kewdale Intermodal Facility - a major (if not the main) rail freight terminal in Perth.

 The section between Kewdale and Welshpool is now closed.
 The rest of the line was replaced in 1968 by a new route to the east of the new Forrestfield Marshalling Yard.